Particle1904/DatasetHelpers/README.md

 Dataset Processor Tools can be used to process image datasets for machine learning, allowing you to perform various tasks such as discarding images with low resolution, resizing images while preserving aspect ratio, generating tags using the updated WD 1.4 Tagger model, and mass editing .txt files with tags.
 The tools also include automatic content-aware cropping, advanced features in the Editor page, and options for mass replacing tags and renaming files.

 ## Technologies
-- Dataset Processor Tools is built using .NET MAUI 7.0, an open-source and cross-platform UI framework for building native applications.
+- Dataset Processor Tools is built using Avalonia in its second version, an open-source and cross-platform UI framework for building native cross platform applications.
 - ML.NET to run the WD 1.4 SwinV2 Tagger V2 Model.
 - ML.NET to run the YoloV4 model for content aware automatic crop.
+- Dataset Processor Tools was built using .NET MAUI 7.0 in its first version (but it was abandoned in favor of Avalonia for better cross-platform support), an open-source and cross-platform UI framework for building native applications.

 ## Contributing
 Contributions to the Dataset Processor Tools are welcome.
 If you would like to contribute, fork this repository, make your changes, and create a pull request.